matthew-a-thomas/Matt.Encoding.Fountain/README.md

 A [fountain code](https://en.wikipedia.org/wiki/Fountain_code) is a rateless forward error correction code.
 That means:
  * Data is split up into slices.
  * Only a subset of those slices are needed to get the data back.
+ * There is no practical limit to how many distinct slices there can be.

 ## Practical applications